RobotLocomotion/drake/drake/doc/jenkins.rst

 1. Log in to Jenkins using GitHub OAuth.
 2. Go to the `list of Experimental builds <https://drake-jenkins.csail.mit.edu/view/Experimental/>`_.

-   a.
-In this list, the build named "experimental" runs on presubmit.
-   b.
-The other specific builds are for one-off use.

 3. Click on the specific build you want to trigger.
 4. Click on "Build with Parameters" in the left menu.
 5. Check the ``debug`` box if you want to build in Debug configuration.
 6. Enter ``pr/XYZ`` in the ``sha1`` field.
 7. Click ``Build``.

+The list of Experimental builds includes a build named ``experimental``, which runs pre-merge, and numerous other builds for one-off use.
+To help identify the Experimental build you want to run, you can consult the `list of Continuous builds <https://drake-jenkins.csail.mit.edu/view/Continuous/>`_ and the
+`list of Nightly builds <https://drake-jenkins.csail.mit.edu/view/Nightly/>`_, but you can't trigger those builds directly.